Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Introduction

 In this paper, we first extend the EDM-based single-source position estimation method in \cite{brumann20223d} to multi-source position estimation, assuming the number of sources $S$ to be known.
 For each combination of candidate TDOA estimates, the optimal distance variable is determined by minimizing the EDM-based cost function using a one-dimensional exhaustive search.
-Assuming that each source position corresponds to a unique combination of TDOAs, the optimal set of candidate TDOA estimates and corresponding source distances are determined, thereby also solving the association of candidate TDOA estimates to sources.
+Assuming that each source position corresponds to a unique combination of TDOAs\footnote{The probability that sources have the same TDOAs in all pairs of microphones is extremely low.
+This would only occur for a planar (or linear) microphone array with symmetric sources with respect to this plane (or line).
+In this paper, we focus on three-dimensional microphone configurations.}, the optimal set of candidate TDOA estimates and corresponding source distances are determined, thereby also solving the association of candidate TDOA estimates to sources.
 The estimated relative position of each source to the microphone array can then be determined from the Gram matrix with the estimated source distance.
 The estimated relative positions are then mapped to estimated absolute source positions by solving an orthogonal Procrustes problem for each source.
 As the second contribution of this paper, we propose an EDM-based method to estimate the DOAs of multiple sources relative to a compact microphone array, which does not require continuous variable optimization.
 We construct a rank-reduced Gram matrix by subtracting a rank-1 matrix based on the estimated TDOAs from the Gram matrix associated with the EDM containing the microphone distances.
-We define a cost function using the eigenvalues of this rank-reduced Gram matrix and, similarly as for multi-source position estimation, determine the optimal set of candidate TDOA estimates by considering the $S$ smallest values of this cost function.
+We define a cost function using the eigenvalues of this rank-reduced Gram matrix and, similarly as for multi-source position estimation, determine the optimal set of candidate TDOA estimates by considering the $S$ smallest cost function values.
 The DOA of each source is then estimated from the mapping between the absolute coordinate system and the relative coordinate system, which depends on the combinations of TDOA estimates corresponding to each source.